daveadams/sakai-info/README.md

 [More information on how to specify a Sequel connection string.](http://sequel.rubyforge.org/rdoc/files/doc/opening_databases_rdoc.html)

+As an alternative, may specify an alternate file name by putting an `@` sign followed by the filename to load the config from on the first line of the config file specified, eg:

+    @/etc/sakai-info/shared.conf

 ## Command Line Usage ##

 After installing the gem, the `sin` program should be found in your PATH.
 For